charandas/dirscan/README.md

 2. Using streams for sha1 as well as directory scans makes sense, as there is backpressure management provided for free.
 Streams are lazy and they work out as their consumers draw out their food.
-3. The algorithm computes a object like so:
+3. The algorithm computes a `Map` like so:
   ```
   {
     "79239999d":["0.copy.test","0.test"],